Judge says Georgia’s congressional and legislative districts are discriminatory and must be redrawn

 “Georgia has made great strides since 1965 toward equality in voting,” Jones wrote.
 “However, the evidence before this court shows that Georgia has not reached the point where the political process has equal openness and equal opportunity for everyone.”

-Jones ordered Georgia’s Republican majority General Assembly and governor to take action before Dec.
-8, saying he would redaw districts if lawmakers did not, and that he would not allow the 2024 elections to be conducted using districts he has found to be “unlawful.”
+Jones wrote that he would not allow the 2024 elections to be conducted using districts he has found to be “unlawful.”
 That would require a special session, as lawmakers aren’t scheduled to meet again until January.

+Jones’ order explicitly anticipates an appeal by the state, and such an appeal could slow down that schedule, and maybe even let the maps be used again next year.
+The U.S. Supreme Court has previously ruled that judges shouldn’t require changes to districts too close to an election.

-A spokesperson for Attorney General Chris Carr, whose office defended the plans in court, declined comment, saying lawyers were still reading the ruling.
-A spokesperson for Gov. Brian Kemp didn’t immediately respond to a request for comment.
-Jones’ order explicitly anticipates an appeal by the state.
+A spokesperson for Republican Attorney General Chris Carr, whose office defended the plans in court, declined comment, saying lawyers were still reading the ruling.
+Other Republicans want to keep fighting.

+“The majority party went to great lengths to draw maps that were legal, fair, compact, and kept communities of interest together,” state Senate Republicans led by Majority Leader Steve Gooch of Dahlonega said in a statement.
+“Obviously we strongly disagree with the ruling and expect that all legal options will be explored to maintain the maps as passed by the legislature.”

 A new map could shift one of Georgia’s 14 congressional seats from Republican to Democratic control.
 GOP lawmakers redrew the congressional map from an 8-6 Republican majority to a 9-5 Republican majority in 2021.
 Jones ruled that lawmakers could not eliminate minority opportunity districts elsewhere when they redraw maps.